google/flexbox-layout/README.md

 that handles various sizes of views aligned nicely regardless of the device width like the Google Photo app without loading all the images on the memory.
-Thus compared to using the {@link FlexboxLayout}, it's much less likely to abuse the memory, which some times leads to the OutOfMemoryError.
+Thus compared to using the {@link FlexboxLayout}, it's much less likely to abuse the memory, which sometimes leads to the OutOfMemoryError.
 ```
 ./gradlew demo-cat-gallery:installDebug
 ```